lve-org/lve/docs/contributing/guidelines.md

+---
+title: Guidelines
+---
 # Contribution guidelines

-Here we provide more guidelines on how to get started and contribute to the LVE Repository.
+<div class='subtitle'>Guidelines on how to get started and contribute to the LVE Repository.</div>

 ### Getting started
-To start exploring vulnerabilities in OpenAI models, you first need to set up OpenAI API (https://platform.openai.com/docs/introduction).
+To start exploring vulnerabilities in OpenAI models, you first need to [set up OpenAI API](https://platform.openai.com/docs/introduction).
 If you are a student at ETH Zurich, please get in touch with us and we can provide you with an access key that you can use to explore and submit vulnerabilities.
 Please make sure to never commit your secret key to the repository.

 ### How can I find LVEs?